-- Working together with one learner the doer and one the follower. - Any type of copying.
+- · Working together with one learner the doer and one the follower. - Any type of copying.
 In particular, splitting up a problem so that different learners do different parts is not authorized collaboration on homework.
 This also includes copying code from the internet without properly identifying the source.

-Attendance: Attendance is expected and in-class participation, two oral presentation as well as presentation notes of two other oral presentation are part of your final grade.
+Attendance: Attendance is mandatory and in-class participation, two oral presentation as well as presentation notes of two other oral presentation are part of your final grade.
 You will be able to choose the two dates of your oral presentation at the beginning of the term, but the date of note taking and peer reviewing will be assigned by the instructor after the presentation dates are chosen.
-You are strictly required to be present on those six days.

-If you miss class, please get notes from your peers.
+In case of approved absence, please get notes from your peers.
 You are responsible for material covered in class and announcements made during class.